Chapter 4 - Homecoming

 The coach ride back to the Bakery was unpleasant.
 Ankh Morpork streets are not what one would call smooth under the most liberal definition, but generally people became used to the bumps and jounces of uneven cobbles and periodic holes.
 But in this situation, every jolt brought out a grunt or moan from Jonathon.
-More immediate and personal, Myria felt a shooting pain in her head with every jerking movement, and was beginning to tire of the sensation.
-It made her want to criticize Jonathon's complaints with short and biting words, and she did not understand why her own discomfort should make her want to say things that she knew would be unfair.
+More immediately and personally concerning, Myria felt a shooting pain in her head with every jerking movement, and was beginning to tire of the sensation.
+It made her want to use short and biting words in response to Jonathon's complaints, and she did not understand why her own discomfort should make her want to say things that she knew to unfair.
 The strain of holding her silence made her feel even more frustrated and upset.

 As they exited the coach, helping Jonathon down with some cursing on his part, she spared attention for the man and dwarf, who were clearly wearing some type of uniform.
 She frowned.
 The uniforms, I have seen their like before.
 Where?

 A feeling of heat washed over her, especially in her face.
 Embarrassment, she labeled it.
 Followed by a strong feeling of guilt.